sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

     you made your first dynamic network export with `torch_to_nnef` :tada: !

-## A streaming use case
+## Streaming Audio case

 Let's now imagine that you want to add one of these symbol to the time dimension.

-We will for this purpose build a very simple CNN network that will have to predict that an event occured every 3 frames in an infinite stream of frames.
+We will for this purpose build a very simple audio network that will have to predict that events occured every 4 frames in an infinite stream of frames.

 We already did 2 examples with transformers like architecture (ViT & BERT), while a Conformer would work fine, let's instead go old school with a